Clark Planetarium: Hansen Dome Theater

-This theater is the first "pitless" digital dome planetarium in the United States.
 The dome is a 55-foot (16.8 m) perforated aluminum dome manufactured by Astro-tec Manufacturing Inc. The theater seats 190 and features individual interactive seat button controls.
-In September, 2018 the theater was closed due to renovations replacing the seats with new chairs.
-Designed around Evans & Sutherland's Digistar planetarium system, two super-high resolution projectors work together to blend a single seamless video stream over the entire dome.
-What results is an entirely new way to experience the universe, in 3 dimensions (no glasses required) with a resolution far beyond high definition video.
+In September 2018 the theater was closed to replace the seats.
+Designed around Evans & Sutherland's Digistar planetarium system, two super-high resolution projectors work together to blend a single video stream over the entire dome in 3 dimensions with no special viewing glasses required and a resolution greater than high definition video.
 The new system installed in 2011 can display 4096 X 4096 resolution and 60 frames per second.

-A specially tuned 13,000 watt sound system with 5.1 surround sound and 21 speakers is installed behind the screen.
-Shows in this hemispherical theater cover a variety of space-related themes, from fully immersive 3D productions to live-narrated current events programs to family shows to music entertainment performance.
-Clark Planetarium Productions is one of the few informal science education institutions with the resources to create and distribute its own fulldome animation content.
+A 13,000 watt sound system with 5.1 surround sound and 21 speakers is installed behind the screen.
+Shows cover a variety of space-related themes.

-Orbital ATK IMAX Theater
+Northrop Grumman IMAX Theater

 This planetarium features an IMAX certified big screen theater.
 The Northrop Grumman IMAX Theatre at Clark Planetarium emphasizes science and nature documentary programming.
 Shows feature both 3-D and 2-D films.
 A major renovation in November, 2010 modernized the theater with digital projectors, a new screen, new seats, and a new sound system.

 Production

-The Clark Planetarium Production Department is carrying on the 37-year tradition of the Hansen Planetarium by creating and distributing cutting edge content for planetariums worldwide.
-The production group creates its own digital dome cinema using a new 464-node render farm.
-Original full dome shows created by the Clark Planetarium production department include: